Table of Contents

 There are also homozygous and homologous deletions.
 Homozygous deletion describes the deletion occurring in both homologous chromosomes.
 The complete loss of the chromosome section affected by the deletion means that this form of deletion is generally lethal.

 One clinical example of deletion is cri-du-chat syndrome (French for “cat’s cry”), which means that a deletion has occurred in the short arm of chromosome 5 (5p).
 The name of this disease stems from the cat-like cries made by children affected, they have a small head and are mentally retarded children.

 A duplication means that there has been a multiplication of individual chromosome sections.
 It is thus the opposite of deletion.
-Depending on the way in which the duplicated sections are located next to one another, there may either be a tandem arrangement (a bc bc d) and a reverse arrangement (a bc cb d).
+Depending on the way in which the duplicated sections are located next to one another, there are several types of duplications which include: